priya384/m1_AIRLINE-RESVATION-SYSTEM/4_TestPlanAndOutput/Test plan/README.md

 # Test plan
-Test plan is created for my project and all the test fileds run successfully.
+Test plan is created for my project and all the test fileds run and executed successfully.